 Functionality shines through in its design.
 The horizontal lines draw the eye across your space, making it feel larger and more inviting.
 Plus, using mixed materials means less maintenance over time, giving you more freedom to enjoy your outdoor area.

-20.Accent Fence for Outdoor Zones
+20. Accent Fence for Outdoor Zones

 Horizontal fences can elegantly define different outdoor zones while adding a decorative touch to your landscape.
 By using varying heights and textures, these fences create visual interest and guide the eye seamlessly from one area to another, whether it’s a cozy dining nook or a tranquil garden spot.

-Natural materials, like wood or bamboo, allows the fence to blend beautifully with the surrounding greenery, harmonizing with the environment.
+Natural materials, like wood or bamboo, allow the fence to blend beautifully with the surrounding greenery, harmonizing with the environment.
 Accents, such as vertical slats or planters integrated into the fence design, can further enhance each zone’s character.

 Read about how to design a garden.